KPJBuchik/Project2/README.md

-# POKITRON
+# POKETRON
 - Kevin
 - Pedro
 - Michael

-An interactive website for a sushi restaurant that allows multiple users to place orders that are stored in a mySql database.
+An interactive website for a sushi restaurant that allows multiple users to place orders that are stored in a mySQL database.
 The website will also feature a manager view where the manager can view all user orders and the order queue.

 ## Pages
 - landing page
-- Menu and order online
+- Menu
 - Manager view